mlzdev/ethergroups/DOCUMENTATION.md

 You can edit the language strings here:

 	/path/to/eplitepro/src/HUBerlin/EPLiteProBundle/Resources/translations/

+### Adding another language
+To add another language, you have to add a file with the translations, according to `messages.en.yml` with the naming schema: `messages.[langCode].yml` in

+	/path/to/eplitepro/src/HUBerlin/EPLiteProBundle/Resources/translations/

+and add this language to the dropdown menu in

+	/path/to/eplitepro/src/HUBerlin/EPLiteProBundle/Resources/views/layout.html.twig

 ### Updating symfony2 vendors
 To update the symfony2 framework, you have to change into the base directory of this application and execute: `php composer.phar update`